benjoomali/Umali.us/content/posts/2019-10-14-the-honeymoon.md

 ## Florence

 ![Shot of Florence, Italy from one of the highest points](/images/posts/florence.jpg)

+We stayed at a very nice hotel on the river across from a very large hill overlooking all of Florence.
+This was one of our favorite cities that we visited!
+We would love to come back again and visit this city alone!
+It was just full of things to see, eat and do!
+We visited the Galileo Museum and it was such an educational place to visit.

+Here in Florence, we were able to take a tour of the city and learned about the Medici family and their power that was held within the city!
+(There’s apparently a show on Netflix about it that we’d love to get into!).
+We saw another very large and beautiful church called the Cathedral of Santa Maria del Fiore.
+It was gorgeous outside!
+The cupola was painted with a gigantic mural of various biblical scenes.

+We also saw the David at the Accademia Gallery!!

+One of our favorite things that we did was take a cooking class!
+We were able to select high quality meats and produce from a farmers market and was able to taste the wholeness in our food.
+We learned to make pasta from scratch as well as sauces that Ben and Danielle still make at home to this day.
+We also learned how to make Tiramisu which is one of Danielle’s favorite desserts.

 ## Positano
 ![On a Boat Heading Towards Positano](/images/posts/honeymoon_cover.jpg)